 CATEGORY: Customer Service

-About a month ago, I organized an event for work, which required me to work with a vendor.
+A few months ago, I organized an event for work, which required me to work with a vendor.
 Days before the event, I spoke with the owner and gave all the information needed – location and address of the venue, where to park, dress code, identification required, and where to set up the equipment.
 He confirmed everything and gave me the names of the staff I should expect to see on the morning of the event.

 The day came and as early as 7am, I received an SMS from his staff asking where the venue is nearby.
 I texted the owner and said, “your staff is asking me information I already gave you.
 Handle it please.”
 After about half an hour, the venue coordinator called and said the vendor was asking her something technical she could not decide on.